Sketch My Soul

 Some links in this article are affiliate links.
 That means I may earn a small reward if you make a purchase -- you pay the same price either way.

 The first sketch was a joke.
 Seriously.
-My best friend and I were three-and-a-half glasses deep into a bottle of Pinot Grigio that was definitely on sale.
-We were tired of the dating apps—the endless "hey" messages, the guys whose entire personality is "I like outdoors," and the haunting memory of my ex, Mark.
-An ad popped up for Soulmate Sketch 2.0 for $27.
+My best friend and I were deep into a bottle of Pinot Grigio that was definitely on sale last spring.
+We were tired of the dating apps—the endless 'hey' messages, the guys whose entire personality is 'I like outdoors,' and the haunting memory of my ex, Mark.
+An ad popped up for Soulmate Sketch 2.0 for about twenty-seven bucks.
 I figured it was the price of a decent brunch, so why not?

 Going Deeper: The Soulmate Story Experience

-The Comparison Spreadsheet Phase
+The Comparison Phase (Where It Gets Weird)

 Quick Summary: Which Sketch Should You Get?